tadiusfrank2001/Reccomendation_System_DataMining_Project/README.md

 +`Keras`: User-friendly interface for building neural networks.

-+ `Jupyter`: an interactive computing environment, allowing users to create notebooks that integrate code, visualizations, and narrative text.
++`Jupyter`: an interactive computing environment, allowing users to create notebooks that integrate code, visualizations, and narrative text.
 I documented the process in various notebooks for ease of understanding and learning! :)

 ## Project Organization